spsaucier/clearspend-ui-webdriverio/README.md

 ## Installation

-This project is tested on **Node v16** and above.
-While earlier versions of node may be compatible, but they have not been verified.

-`Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
-Please make sure you install NodeJS globally.
+Reqiuirements for Node JS - Node 14 and above.
+`npm i` - install all the dependencies.

-## Run Some Sample Tests
+## Run Some Sample Tests Locally

-To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run wdio:local`.
+`npm run wdio:local`.
 Executes all features in the [`./features/*.feature`] directory, executes features locally, on your own machine.
 (For debugging purposes)

+## Run Some Sample Tests in Sauce Labs
-Option 2: `npm run wdio:sauce:web`.
-Executes all features in Sauce Labs for Web (Chrome, Firefox, Safari).
+`npm run wdio:sauce:web` - executes all features in Sauce Labs using Desktop.

-Option 3: `npm run wdio:sauce:mobile`.
-Executes all features in Sauce Labs using Mobile Browsers (iOS Safari, Chrome Android).
+`npm run wdio:sauce:mobile` - executes all features in Sauce Labs using Mobile browsers, just in case we would want to test web app on mobile devices.

 ## Config Files - config/wdio.conf.js, config/wdio.sauce.mobile.js, config/wdio.sauce.web.js.